-The delinquency risk models are estimated using the last 4 EFH waves (2010, 2011, 2014, 2017) in order to account for different shocks that affected household risk over the years and which may concern lenders.
-The results in Table 6, which use 1,000 bootstrap replicas of the ENE data to obtain the generated regressors $u{i,t}$ and $CDPIR{i,t}$, show two different model estimates for each loan type.
-The first model considers both the debt measures $(DAR{i,t}, CDPIR{i,t}, DSIR{i,t})$ and the liquid financial assets of the household $(noLiqA{i,t}, rLiqD{i,t})$, while the second model only includes the debt measures as a risk factor.
+The delinquency risk models are estimated using the last four EFH waves (2010, 2011, 2014, 2017) in order to account for different shocks that affected household risk over the years and which may concern lenders.
+The results in table 6, which use 1,000 bootstrap replicas of the ENE data to obtain the generated regressors $u{i,t}$ and $CDPIR{i,t}$, show two different model estimates for each loan type.
+The first model considers both the debt measures $(DAR{i,t}, CDPIR{i,t}, DSIR{i,t})$ and the liquid financial assets of the household $(noLiqA{i,t}, rLiqD{i,t})$, while the second model includes only the debt measures as a risk factor.
 Both models have very similar results.
-The reason why I include the model with no asset measures as a robustness check is due to the fact that less than 20% of the borrowers have such assets (as seen in Table 3) and therefore those parameters may be less precisely estimated due to the small number of households in the EFH data with such assets.
+The reason I include the model with no asset measures as a robustness check is because less than 20% of the borrowers have such assets (as seen in table 3), and, therefore, those parameters may be less precisely estimated because of the small number of households in the EFH data with such assets.